vpagonis/FSF-paper/README.md

 **DATA FILES USED BY THE R CODES**

-The folders  contains also some data files (.txt or .asc format):
+The folders  contains also two data files (.txt or .asc format):

-_lbodata.txt_
+_ph300s0IR.asc_

+which contains the CW-IRSL data analyzed in Figure 13. and the file

 _lbodata.txt_

 These data files are used by some of the R scripts, so they should  be placed in the appropriate working directory.